History of Airbus: Competition with Boeing

 Airbus is in tight competition with Boeing every year for aircraft orders although Airbus has secured over 50% of aircraft orders in the decade since 2003.

 Airbus won a greater share of orders in 2003 and 2004.
 In 2005, Airbus achieved 1111 (1055 net) orders, compared to 1029 (net of 1002) for the same year at rival Boeing However, Boeing won 55% of 2005 orders proportioned by value; and in the following year Boeing won more orders by both measures.
 Airbus in 2006 achieved its second best year ever in its entire 35-year history in terms of the number of orders it received, 824, second only to the previous year.
 Airbus plans to increase production of A320 airliners to reach 40 per month by 2012, at a time when Boeing is increasing monthly 737 production from 31.5 to 35 per month.

 Regarding operational aircraft, there were 7,264 Airbus aircraft operational at April 2013.
 Although Airbus secured over 50% of aircraft orders in the decade since 2003, the number of Boeing aircraft still in operation at April 2013 still exceeded Airbus by 21% because Airbus made a late entry into the market, 1972 vs. 1958 for Boeing; this lead is diminishing as older aircraft are progressively retired.

 Though both manufacturers have a broad product range in various segments from single-aisle to wide-body, their aircraft do not always compete head-to-head.
 Instead they respond with models slightly smaller or bigger than the other in order to plug any holes in demand and achieve a better edge.
 The A380, for example, is designed to be larger than the 747.
 The A350XWB competes with the high end of the 787 and the low end of the 777.
 The A320 is bigger than the 737-700 but smaller than the 737-800.
 The A321 is bigger than the 737-900 but smaller than the previous 757-200.
 Airlines see this as a benefit since they get a more complete product range, from 100 seats to 500 seats, than if both companies offered identical aircraft.

 The first Airbus A350 XWB on its maiden flight.

 In recent years the Boeing 777 has outsold its Airbus counterparts, which include the A340 family as well as the A330-300.
 The smaller A330-200 competes with the 767, outselling its Boeing counterpart in recent years.
 The A380 is anticipated to further reduce sales of the Boeing 747, gaining Airbus a share of the market in very large aircraft, though frequent delays in the A380 programme have caused several customers to consider the refreshed 747–8.
 Airbus has also proposed the A350 XWB to compete with the Boeing 787 Dreamliner, after being under great pressure from airlines to produce a competing model.

-The A320neo's primary competitor is Boeing 737 MAX which was grounded in March 2019 after two fatal accidents.
+The A320neo's primary competitor is the Boeing 737 MAX, which was grounded from March 2019 to November 2020 after two fatal accidents.